 In addition, we determine whether to pay the rental amount or the purchase price amount for an item, and we determine the length of any rental term.
+Wellmark requires rental of certain medically appropriate home/durable medical equipment including, but not limited to, continuous positive airway pressure (CPAP) devices.
+When rental is required, you will be required to rent from a licensed DME provider for a period of ten months, and after the expiration of the ten-month period, Wellmark considers the item purchased.
 Benefits will never exceed the lesser of the amount charged or the maximum allowable fee.